evgenyneu/evgenii.com/README.md

 ## License

-This work is released under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+The content and the source code of evgenii.com is released under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).